kafkaesque-io/pulsar-test-results/pulsar-test-plan.md

 - [ ] Non-persistent messages can be sent and received
 - [ ] Stats for non-persistent messages are correct

+### Resource clean up
+- [ ] Persistent topics with no consumers/producers/subscriptions are removed
+- [ ] Non-persistent topics with no consumers/producers/subscriptions are removed
+- [ ] Partitioned topics with no consumers/producers/subscriptions are removed
+- [ ] Subscriptions with no backlog are removed (when enabled)

 ### Tiered storage

 - [ ] AWS S3.
 Messages offloaded to tiered storage and retrieved from tiered storage